corrode/corrode.github.io/content/blog/_index.md

 }
 ```

 Note how the constructor returns a `Result`.

-Furthermore, we're using the `#[must_use]` attribute to indicate that
-the return value of this function should be used.
-It's a good practice to add this attribute whenever you're returning a `Result`
-carrying a value.
-(After all, what's the point of returning a value if you're not going to
-use it?)

 We can now use this type in our `User` struct.

 ```rust